 Tips for a healthy pregnancy

-Keep those workouts going.
-One way to improve your health and reduce the risk of diabetes is to incorporate regular physical activity into your life.
+One way to improve your health and reduce the risk of gestational diabetes is to incorporate regular physical activity into your life.
 This can help you lose weight and reduce insulin resistance.

-Don’t rush to get back to your pre-preggo weight.
-It’s hard to be patient, but be gentle with yourself about your weight loss goals after pregnancy.
-Your body goes through many changes during pregnancy that take time to reverse.
-It may take up to a year to reverse.
+Don’t rush to get back to your pre-baby weight.
+Be patient and gentle with yourself about your weight loss goals after delivery.
+Your body goes through many changes during pregnancy that could take up to a year to reverse.